sshine/evm-opcodes/README.md

  - Provide interface between EVM-related libraries: Lower cost of interoperability.
  - Provide easy access to labelled jumps.
-Labelled jumps are most useful when generating EVM code, but actual EVM `jump` instructions pop the address from the stack.
+Labelled jumps are most useful when generating EVM code, but actual EVM `jump` instructions pop the destination address from the stack.

-The library has one abstract type, `Opcode' j` where `j` is the annotation for the jump-related instructions `JUMP`, `JUMPI` and `JUMPDEST`, and it has three concrete variants:
+The library has one parameterised type, `Opcode' j` where `j` is the annotation for the jump-related instructions `JUMP`, `JUMPI` and `JUMPDEST`, and it has three concrete variants:

  - `type Opcode = Opcode' ()`
  - `type PositionalOpcode = Opcode' Word`